Electric scooters and your health [5 risks + solutions]

 an injured teddy bear

 One study from the Austin Public Health organization found that 1 out of every 5000 riders of rental scooters has had a serious injury.
-Important things to note here are the fact that those were mostly inexperienced riders of rental scooters which are usually quite banged up, and also the fact that many didn’t wear helmets.

 study from the Los Angeles emergency rooms, which looked at riders admitted for scooter injuries, found that only 4.4% of riders were wearing helmets.

 A bigger study from the Portland Oregon Bureau of Transportation, which looked at more than 700.000 scooter trips, found that there were 176 injuries (0.02%).
-Only 3% of the patients admitted due to scooter injuries were wearing a helmet.

 A study of scooter use in the US found that injuries related to electric scooters have increased by 222%, and hospital admissions due to scooter injuries have increased by 365% for a total of 3.300.
-This study also suggests that only 2%-5% of injured riders have worn a helmet.

-The conclusion is: wear a helmet, and follow the scooter safety guidelines.
+The conclusion is: wear a helmet and follow the scooter safety guidelines.
 That significantly reduces the chances of a serious injury.

 Electric scooter deaths